wikiwi/reassemble/README.md

 _reassemble_ is a library for the composition of React Higher-Order-Components optimized for performance.

-_word of caution: this is still under heavy development_

 [![NPM Version Widget]][npm version]
 [![Build Status Widget]][build status]
 [![Coverage Widget]][coverage]